“Over the Rainbow”-and a volcano in Hawaii

 The first time I listened to this song, I had never heard of the artist.
 I was captivated by his calm, smooth voice, as well as his unique version of an iconic song.

-(This post includes affiliate links, from which a purchase might pay a commission to this blog, but cost you nothing extra. thank you. )
+(This post includes affiliate links, which help fund this blog, but cost you nothing extra.
+Thank you. )

 IZ- THE SINGER

-He was a popular and beloved citizen and celebrity there and his music represented and extolled the island geography and culture.
+He was a popular and beloved citizen and celebrity and his music represented and extolled the island’s geography and culture.

-As a result, his health suffered from lung and heart problems which eventually caused his untimely death at only 38 years old.
+Due largely to his excess weight, his health suffered from lung and heart problems, eventually causing his untimely death at only 38 years old.
 All of Hawaii mourned his passing.

-Fortunately, he left to Hawaii and the world a wealth of music to enjoy.
+Fortunately, he left for Hawaii and the world a wealth of music to enjoy.

 HAWAII- THE BIG ISLAND